C2SM/spack-c2sm/README.md

 ## Spack install --test=root

 Submits the adequate testsuites for cosmo-dycore and cosmo.
 The results are printed directly for cosmo-dycore but not for cosmo (you have to open the testsuite.out file).
 Also needed if you use the +serialize variant with cosmo.
+If you want to submit the **test manually** or after the installation, you can load the module of your package (module use /project/g110/spack-modules/<architecture>) created during its installation and then submit the tests.

 ## Dev-building software on tsa/daint

 If you do not want to git clone the source of the package you want to install, especially if you are developing, you can use a local source in order to install your package.
 In order to do so, first go to the base directory of the package and then use spack _dev-build_ instead of spack install